National Council of Swedish Youth Organizations, LSU.

 The Norwegian Children and Youth Council (LNU)

 LNU is an umbrella for more than 70 child and youth organisations in Norway.
 Our member organisations are diverse in activities, politics, size and strength, but are all based on voluntary work performed by children and youth from South to North in Norway.
 This report is an NGO follow-up to the report delivered by the Ministry of Family Affairs evaluating Norway’s youth policy.
-LNU has chosen some of the prioritised areas (area 8, 9, 10 and 11) with special attention to area 10, which is an area LNU constantly works with.
+LNU has chosen some of the prioritized areas (area 8, 9, 10 and 11) with special attention to area 10, which is an area LNU constantly works with.
 We have also challenged our member organisations to contribute to the evaluation.
 Please note that the evaluations performed and presented by our member organisations not necessarily correspond with the view of LNU.

 Since 2016, LNU and YAK have been working to ensure that youth have real and meaningful participation and more decision-making power in their own lives and in society.
 We believe strong youth organizations are necessary for young people to be heard, participate and influence.
 Inclusive organizations can prevent vulnerable youth from being recruited to extremist environments.
 This is also the main theme for the exchange programme we are implementing together dubbed Right to participate.